joelhawksley/identity/components/slides.md

 ^ S we just had the CSS class hardcoded.

-^ But now that we can be sure that color is one of the keys in our hash,
+^ S But now that we can be sure that color is one of the keys in our hash,

 ---

-[.code-highlight: 18-20]
+[.code-highlight: 21-23]

 ```ruby
 module Primer